 5. How does child custody work in Illinois?

-6. What are “Parental Responsibilities” in an Illinois divorce?
+6. What are “Parental Responsibilities” in Illinois family law?

 Divorcing Illinois parents have five areas of responsibility when it comes to their children:

 - Health care;

 - Religion; and

 Parents can either have joint decision-making responsibility for their kids for each of the areas noted above, or one of them can have decision-making responsibility for that area.
 (So one parent could make decisions about education and the other could make them about health care, etc.)